Published previously May 17, 2023

-Before leaving Kathmandu on the bus to Langtang Glacier, Lance and I dropped two valium each.
-The road was reputed to be extremely treacherous and neither of us wanted to experience the fears.
+Before leaving Kathmandu on the bus to Langtang Glacier, Lance and I each dropped two valium.
+The road was reputed to be extremely treacherous and neither of us wanted to experience the fears upon seeing shattered buses in the chasm.

 Last night the army had cleared the streets with gunshots.
-The pre-democracy forces were calling for a change from the monarchy.
+The pre-democracy forces were calling for an end to the monarchy.
 The generals understood change meant them losing money.
-A strict curfew is being enforced by the military.
+A strict curfew was enforced by the military.
 Protestors are arrested and shot at without warning.
+Lance and I also are glad to be leaving the city and sat on the bus' left side.

-The bus headed north on a paved two-laner and climbed into out of the verdant valley into a narrow steep-sloped chasm.
+The bus headed north on a paved two-laner and climbed out of the verdant valley into a narrow steep-sloped chasm.
 The road was one vehicle wide without any guard rails.
 Lance was out cold, but I kept looking over the edge.
-The drop was a cliff and I searched for any bus or car or truck wreckage.
+The drop was a cliff and I searched the gorge bottom for any bus or car or truck wreckage.
 I spotted several far below the road.
 The Nepalese didn't seem to care about the danger.
 The Sherpas even less so.
 Lance remained in a blissful unconsciousness.
-I joined him.
+After two hours I joined him.

 Everyone got off the bus.